w3c/wai-arrm/content/roles.md

 ### Content Authoring

-Content Creation is often used in marketing, but can also be a task assigned to a role within a product team.
+Content creation is often used in marketing, but can also be a task assigned to a role within a product team.
 Content creation involves defining a content strategy, the writing or creation of the content or media for a product.
 The person who authors the content is responsible for making sure that content is accessible to people with disabilities.

-Content Creation extends to roles specific audio and video media production.
+Content creation extends to roles specific audio and video media production.
 These begin with the writing of scripts but can extend to the production of the media files or support of live streaming content.

 <dl>
 <dt>Key deliverable examples:</dt>